BeautifulTovarisch/Notes/site/Notes/Mathematics/Calculus/Cheatsheet.md

+# Cheatsheet

 Important derivations and/or results that I forget all the time.

-# CheatSheet

 ## Basic  Integrals